-Eczema is a chronic skin condition that leads to redness, inflammation, and irritation of the skin.
-It is not contagious but infections are possible.
+Eczema is a chronic skin condition that leads to inflammation and irritation of the skin.

 Approximately 1 in 10 individuals develop eczema during their lifetime.
 The onset of atopic dermatitis in 80% of people takes place before they are 6 years old.
 Atopic dermatitis is a common type of eczema.